-If you’re looking to experience gay Toronto’s nightlife at a more relaxed pace, check out this sample itinerary for a laid-back weekend featuring some of the city’s coolest LGBT-friendly lounges, bars, and attractions.
+If you’re looking to experience gay Toronto’s nightlife at a more relaxed pace, check out this sample itinerary for a laid-back weekend featuring some of the city’s coolest LGBT-friendly lounges, bars and attractions.

 Start your weekend off in style by basking in the summer sun, drink in hand, at Cabana Pool Bar.
-Inspired by the top outdoor pool party destinations in Miami and Las Vegas, Cabana Pool Bar is a posh lakeside lounge featuring a crystal clear swimming pool, fully licensed bar, 12 cabanas, 42 deluxe chaise lounges, and 50,000 square feet of enclosed patio space.
-You’ll feel like you’re in a Florida resort as you chill out by the pool to house tunes and admire the city skyline (and your fellow sunbathers).
+Inspired by the top outdoor pool party destinations in Miami and Las Vegas, Cabana Pool Bar is a posh lakeside lounge featuring a crystal clear swimming pool, fully licensed bar, 12 cabanas, 42 deluxe chaise lounges and 50,000 square feet of enclosed patio space.
+You’ll feel like you’re in a South Beach resort as you chill out by the pool to house tunes and admire the city skyline (and your fellow sunbathers).
 When you get hungry, order a delicious meal from Cabana’s diverse menu.

 As the sun begins to set, catch a cab over to Toronto’s world-famous comedy club, The Second City, for a hilarious evening of sketches and improv.
-The Second City is one of the most recognizable names in improvisational comedy, having launched the careers of famous comedians like Dan Ackroyd, John Candy, Eugene Levy, and Martin Short.
+The Second City is one of the most recognizable names in improvisational comedy, having launched the careers of famous comedians like Dan Ackroyd, John Candy, Eugene Levy and Martin Short.
 You’ll be laughing out loud as you watch the madness ensue on stage.

-Day 2: Live music and billiards
+Day 2: Live Music & Billiards

 Finally, you can’t visit gay Toronto without making a trip to the Village.
 Drop by Pegasus for the friendliest atmosphere on Church Street.
 Shoot some billiards or throw some darts while making new friends.
-Or, swing over to Zipperz piano lounge and end your evening with sing-along musical cabaret.
+Or swing over to Zipperz piano lounge and end your evening with sing-along musical cabaret.

-A world of possibilities
+A World of Possibilities

 There’s so much to see and do in gay Toronto, you could never fit it all into a single weekend.
 Once your weekend getaway ends, you’ll be itching to come back for more.
 With its friendly vibe and diverse range of activities, Toronto is the place to be for LGBT nightlife of all kinds.